BoscoSuen/mybatis-idea/README.md

-# Mybatis Generator in IDEA
+# Mybatis Generator for Springboot in IDEA

 ## Usage
 -   Delete files in java/\*/mapper, java/\*/pojo, and resources/mapper